How coupon codes incentivize every stage of customer journey

-Real-life example: Westwing Valentine’s day coupon
+Example: Westwing Valentine’s day coupon

-Real-life example: Liebeskind Exclusive Birthday Coupon
+Example: Liebeskind Exclusive Birthday Coupon

 Now that you have some great ideas for launching a coupon strategy, you will need to think about implementation.
 Having the right coupon software is key to a successful coupon campaign.
 If you are new to the coupon game or want to level-up your strategy, the right coupon solution should have the following features: